|01.20.17||Maymester and Summer Programs|

 Language & Culture Service-LearningUndergraduate, Graduate / Summer / College of Education

 During this month-long program, students will explore through reflections, discussion, and theoretical readings, the nexus between language and culture and how this impacts the teaching of ESL/EFL.
 As part of the service-learning component, participants will apply what they are learning over a week-long “English Camp” for local elementary school children, developing interactive lessons that integrate the Costa Rican national science curriculum, all the while exploring strategies for teaching English to non-native speakers.
 Most of the course is held at the rural UGA Costa Rica campus and the surrounding communities tucked into the mountains around the Monteverde Cloud Forest.
-However, we also travel to Turrialba in the Cartago province to experience a larger Costa Rican city, and finish out the trip at Playa Hermosa, one of Costa Rica’s coastal jewels in the Guanacaste region.
+However, we also travel to San José to experience the capital city, to the Volcán Poás, and finish out the trip at Playa Hermosa, one of Costa Rica’s coastal jewels in the Guanacaste region.